mikolmogorov/Ragout/docs/INSTALL.md

 (recommended for large genomes).
 If you want to use HAL alignment as input, you need to install HAL Tools package: https://github.com/glennhickey/hal.
-Follow the manuals and do not forget to properly set PATH and PYTHONPATH environment variables as it is described in them.
+Follow the manuals and do not forget to properly set PATH and PYTHONPATH environment variables as it is described.

 Troubleshooting